-As noted above, none of the available biomathematical models are equipped to take into account all the numerous individual factors that may impact on fatigue, such as age, gender, lifestyle, health status and personality traits.
+As noted above, none of the available biomathematical models are equipped to consider all the numerous individual factors that may impact on fatigue, such as age, gender, lifestyle, health status, personality traits and individual behaviour.
 Some of the models do, nevertheless, have the capacity to allow their outputs to be tailored to some degree to the specific characteristics of the individual by incorporating individual traits or characteristics as optional inputs.
 One such input is the inclusion of circadian chronotype in some models.
 Other inputs such as individual sleep need, habitual sleep timing, and commuting time can also be incorporated into some models, with the aim of providing fatigue predictions with greater accuracy than generic population average predictions.